 This annual event has been created in partnership with the Sawfish Conservation Society (SCS), the European and American Associations of Zoos and Aquariums to educate people on the threats they face as well as developing conservation strategies that will protect them.

-There are only five species of sawfish and they are considered the most threatened elasmobranchs (i.e. sharks and rays) in the world due to destructive fishing practises, habitat destruction and the curio trade.
+There are only five species of sawfish in the world – Dwarf sawfish, Knifetooth sawfish, Smalltooth sawfish, Largetooth sawfish and Green sawfish.
+They are considered the most threatened elasmobranchs (i.e. sharks and rays) in the world due to destructive fishing practises, habitat destruction and the curio trade.
 The Deep is the only aquarium in the UK to house the Critically Endangered Green sawfish (as classified by the IUCN).

 2017 is the first year that will see International Sawfish Day marked on October 17th – an annual, global day to mark the importance of sawfish and raise awareness of their risk of extinction.
-Download the resources below or join us on social media using the hashtag #INTLsawfishday and get involved to show your support!
+Help us raise awareness for these critically endangered and endangered shark species, download some of our fantastic sawfish resources below to get involved.

 See - A - Saw Project